Pricing & information

-Over the years I’ve learnt that the key to successful long-term working relationships is transparency and honest communication.
-This includes being open about my rates, what your project will cost, and your budgets.
+Over the years I’ve learnt that the keys to successful long-term working relationships are transparency and honest communication.
+This includes being up-front about my rates, what your project will cost, and your budgets.
 The aim of this page is to help you set your budgets and decide if you’d like to work with me.

 What about VAT?

-I am not VAT-registered, so these are the prices you pay.
+I am not currently VAT-registered, so these are the prices you pay.